AmritAmar/academic-kickstart/content/authors/admin/_index.md

 #I am a first year PhD student in Computer Science at Cornell University.
 My research interests are in artificial intelligence, constraint reasoning, and computational sustainability, and I am currently being advised by Prof. Carla Gomes and Prof. Bart Selman.
 I graduated from Illinois Wesleyan University in December 2017 with a B.S. in Computer Science, where I was fortunate to be advised by Prof. Mark Liffiton.
 ---
 I am currently a student at Cornell University majoring in computer science.
 My interests are in artificial intelligence, computational neuroscience, evolutionary algorithms, and more.
 I will be starting my Masters in Engineering in October 2019.

+I am also the corporate chair of ACSU, a top scholar achiever from Botswana, a pianist, and an avid gamer.